cirosantilli/linux-kernel-module-cheat/README.md

 -   Confirm that the kernel enters at `0x1000000`, or where it enters.
 Once we have this, we can exclude what comes before in the BIOS.

+### Record and replay

+Since we are already playing with `-icount`, we might as well try the potentially awesome deterministic record and replay feature.

+Unfortunately it is not working in the current QEMU: <https://stackoverflow.com/questions/46970215/how-to-use-qemus-deterministic-record-and-replay-feature-for-a-linux-kernel-boo>

 ## Table of contents

 1. [Introduction](introduction.md)